 In short, if sailing from outside North America, then the drinking age is normally lower.

 Drinking in a Port of Call

-Once you are in a port, the cruise line’s rules no longer apply to you.
+Once you are in a port and off the ship, the cruise line’s rules no longer apply to you.
 Instead, you are under the laws and regulations of that country.
-Therefore, if the country’s legal age limit is 18 to consume or buy alcohol, then you can do so legally.
+Therefore, if the country’s legal age limit is 18 to consume or buy alcohol, then that’s the rule that applies when ashore — not the cruise ship’s policy.
 Note that if you are on a cruise line’s private island, even if it is in a country with a lower drinking age, then the cruise line’s rules on drinking will apply.

 For those under 21, you’ll be happy to know that the legal drinking age throughout the Caribbean is 18 years or under.
 In addition, a couple of countries have drinking limits of 16.

 - Antigua: 16 years old

 - Bahamas: 18 years old